VikVelev/Icarus/README.md

 # Icarus
 Version control web platform for 3D models.
 Making collaborating in 3D design easier.
-It was made for a couple of computer science competitions back in 2018 with big aspirations for the future, after receiving an overwhelmingly positive feedback.
+It was made for a couple of computer science competitions and conferences back in 2018 with big aspirations for the future, especially after receiving an overwhelmingly positive feedback there.

 # Features